 (JAPANESE POLITICS and SOCIETY, to 1927 – continued)

 Westernization had been consciously acquired in the last half of the nineteenth century after warships of Western powers had demonstrated to the Japanese the superior military might of the West.
 The Westernization included industrialization advocated by Japan's oligarchy of Elder Statesmen, who had wanted to make Japan as powerful as any of the Western powers.

-Late in the nineteenth century, Japan's aristocracy wished Japan to join the community of powerful nations, so they modified their culture.
+Late in the nineteenth century, Japan's aristocracy wanted Japan to join the community of powerful nations, so they modified their culture.
 In addition to creating a constitutional government and creating the appearance of Western legal and political institutions, they segregated the sexes in public bathhouses, in line with Christian sensitivities.
 And Japan's elite tried to imitate the West in sophistication and gaiety.
 They imported wines of various kinds, champagne, whiskey, brandy, gin and beer.
 The aristocracy held gatherings every Sunday evening, mixing with Western diplomats and their families to develop social graces that involved dancing and polite card games.
 Some of these aristocratic Japanese advocated intermarriage with Westerners in order to improve the Japanese biologically – despite the comparative hairiness and big noses of Westerners that seemed strange to the Japanese.
 Perhaps some admired the Westerner's height and straight legs – while not realizing that bow-legs were caused by the manner in which the Japanese carried infants on their backs and that height was at least partly a function of diet.
 It was an age of Social Darwinism and much thought was given to genetic biology – without much understanding of genetics.

 Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.